theHostileNegotiator/KWBandage/PatchNotes.md

 1. Units despite being Tiberium based or using Tiberium based weapons are not considered to be Tiberium Based units, therefore are not affect by Tiberium Vibration Scan or do not take extra damage from 'Anti Tiberium' weapons
 	* Ravagers, Shard Walkers and Tiberium Troopers are now considered Tiberium Based
 		* Unlike Nod Power Plants with Tiberium Core upgrade, units and structures with Tiberium Core Missiles upgrade will not have the "HAVE_TIBERIUM_UPGRADE" flag, making it 'immune' to Tiberium Vibration Scan as it would be able to counter Cloaking Field and Stealth Tanks with a simple click of a button, making the upgrade less desireable against Scrin factions.
+#### Force Firing
+1. Some units because they cannot damage Allies by default also cannot Force Fire against Allies
+	* Added workaround: Added ALLIES to RadiusDamageAffects however the Nuggets only affect Enemies and Neutral.
+Then gave the weapon a warhead with RadiusDamageAffects for ENEMIES AND NEUTRAL, this will only hurt allies when targeted with force firing.
+Warhead has replicated nuggets from the launcher that only affects Allies
+		* Objects Affected
+			* Black Hand
+			* Tiberium Trooper
+			* Flame Tank
+			* Avatar (Flame Weapon)
+			* Purifier (Flame Weapon)
+			* Redeemer (Flame and Tib Goo)
+			* Storm Column
+			* Ion Storm
 #### Upgrade Models
 1. Some unit or structure upgrades unnecessarily have game objects use different models instead of hiding and unhiding subobjects
 	* Modified models so subobjects are in the base model and are hidden by scripts